banner

 Dispatching Events to InputStage#

 This method retrieves the InputStage based on the flag and calls the deliver method of InputStage to dispatch the event.
-The InputStage will be introduced later; it is mainly used to divide the processing of events into multiple stages.
+The InputStage will be introduced later; it is mainly used to divide the event processing into multiple stages.

 private void deliverInputEvent(QueuedInputEvent q) {